Serving

 2. With a fork beat EGGS, Leaves and Salt together well.

-4. Heat Oil in your omelet pan and pour in the egg mixture.
+1. Heat Oil in your omelet pan and pour in the egg mixture.
 You want to fry covered and on much lower heat than for a French omelet because it must set well all the way through.
-When it's golden on the bottom and set, flip it over and fry on the other side until golden.
+When it's golden on the bottom and set, flip it over and fry on the other side, uncovered, until just a little golden.

-5. Turn out onto your cutting board and cut into cubes.
+2. Turn out onto your cutting board and cut into squares, strips or wedges as desired.

 NOTES: